Fasteroid/desmos-unlimited/README.md

 # desmos-unlimited
 This is a chrome override for the minified Desmos source code that removes the `definitions nested too deeply` error when doing huge computations.
-I claim absolutely no responsibility for anything bad that happens as a result of patching this limit out!
+I claim absolutely no responsibility for anything bad that happens as a result of patching this limit!

 How to install: